jhu-lcsr/good_robot/README.md

 # "Good Robot!"
 Research

-Click the image to watch our press release video on the "Good Robot" aper (3 min):
+Click the image to watch our press release video on the "Good Robot" paper (3 min):
 [![Press Release for first "Good Robot!"
 Paper](https://img.youtube.com/vi/dvxqjJBWFD4/0.jpg)](https://youtu.be/dvxqjJBWFD4)

 Click the image to watch an depth talk covering all three papers (48 min):